SumiSastri/react-with-vite-storybook-demo/docs/index.md

 If the hydration is fast site efficiency is better.
 Developers are constantly looking for tools that will improve site performance.

 Vite uses the modular framework of JavaScript bundles.
+Instead of babel as a transpiler, Vite uses ESBuild, which hooks into each ES-6 (ECMA Script), or more modern JavaScript bundles, to build code modules and packages.
 This process is faster as the `import` and `export default` or `export` file structure is accessed to bundle JavaScript.
-Babel is not required as a transpiler.
-Instead of babel as a transpiler, Rollup is used to build files.
+Niether babel nor webpack therefore are required.

-Dev files now can move into production level quicker and an app can be deployed from dev to production environments more efficienctly.
+Dev files now can move into production level quicker and an app can be deployed from dev to production environments more efficienctly as a whole process is cut out.
+Hydration is executed quicker when you run `npm run build` to build your app packages as Vite uses Rollup at this stage.

+CRA uses webpack and babel under the hood, and many devs prefer to move away from CRA to Vite.
+However, this is a use-case choice.

+For side projects CRA is still fine, but for larger apps, Vite may be a better option to consider as it does the bundling and code-splitting on the fly.

+Run the command `$ npm create vite@latest name-of-your-app`